Chapter 12:

 Harmony walked slowly through the castle gardens, the night air filled with the soft fragrance of blooming flowers that shimmered like tiny jewels under the moonlight.
 Every petal seemed to capture a sliver of silver light, reflecting it in a thousand sparkling points that danced across the dew-covered grass.
 The air was cool, yet it carried the subtle warmth of summer nights, the soft whisper of leaves brushing together in the gentle breeze.
 Harmony’s thoughts, however, were far from the serene surroundings.
 They were still tangled around Evander, the weight of his presence lingering in her mind like a melody she could not forget.
 Finally… I’ve broken through his wall… she thought, her chest tightening with a mixture of fear and exhilaration.
 But there was something new in his eyes now—something she could not fully comprehend, yet felt deeply in her chest, tugging at the corners of her heart.
 Her pulse quickened, each beat echoing like a distant drum.
 Could it be… that I’ve reached his heart?
 Or is it just the magic of the night playing tricks on me?

 Slowly, Evander approached, each step measured and deliberate, the soft crunch of the gravel beneath his boots echoing in the quiet night.
+His ears flicked forward, quivering faintly at each sound, then twitched back when uncertainty shadowed his expression, revealing the conflict he fought to suppress.
+His tail rose slightly, curling in tight, taut loops with a subtle tension, then relaxed minutely with each careful step toward her, a visible rhythm of control and unspoken longing.
 His voice, low and controlled, broke the silence, carrying a mixture of caution and something deeper, something unspoken:

 “Do you still not realize… it isn’t safe for you to wander the castle gardens alone at night?”

 Harmony’s feet shuffled backward, hesitant, as though the ground itself resisted her escape.
 Step by step, she retreated, until her foot caught on a loose stone.
 Her heart jumped as she teetered, the world tilting around her.
 Before she could stumble, Evander’s hand shot out, strong yet gentle, gripping hers and pulling her slightly toward him.
 The touch was electric, sending shivers up her arm and threading warmth straight into her heart.
+His ears twitched forward sharply, one flicking in brief excitement, the other pressed backward in caution.
+His tail lashed lightly, then coiled protectively around their feet, tense but ready to soften.
 The tension between them hung thick in the night air, almost tangible, pressing against her chest, filling her senses.

 Then, with careful, deliberate motion, Evander placed his hand on Harmony’s cheek.
 Her eyes fluttered shut at the touch, goosebumps rising along her skin as a tremor ran through her chest.
-What is he doing?
-This… this feels too beautiful to be real… she thought, heart thundering in her ears, mind dizzy with anticipation and longing.
+His ears flattened momentarily in uncertainty, tail flicking in an almost abrupt, startled motion—brief flashes of uncontrolled emotion betraying his fierce inner struggle.

 Harmony’s breath hitched, her own voice barely more than a whisper as she replied: